 THE BOOM AT I-695

 In 2009, stakeholders for the Tidal Back River Watershed worked together to create a plan for improving the health of the watershed.
 Many individuals and groups were involved in order to address a variety of areas that relate to the health and well-being of the Tidal Back River Watershed.
 In February, 2010, a final report regarding the SWAP (Small Watershed Action Plan) for the Tidal Back River Watershed was created.
 BRRC was a significant stakeholder in this report along with various community groups and governmental agencies.
 One strategy for improving the tidal basin was the installation of a boom/trash collector south of the beltway.
-Efforts began to implement this strategy and the Boom at I-695 was operational by April, 2011.
-Two million tons of litter and debris has been captured and removed by our dedicated boom crew since its inception.
+Efforts began to implement this strategy and the Boom at I-695 was operational by April 2011.
+Six million pounds of litter and debris has been captured and removed by our dedicated boom crew since its inception.
 This strategy has made a significant impact on the health of the tidal portion of Back River and ultimately the Chesapeake Bay.
 For detailed information about the SWAP and our boom, check out our Boom Stats page.

 THE BEAUTY OF BACK RIVER

 Send your photos of the beautiful Back River

 In loving memory of Larry Farinetti.

 Larry was a past chairman of the board and board member for BRRC as well as the chair for the BRRC Annual Rockfish Tournament for 11 years.
 He has been a large part of this organization since the beginning, and we will all miss him dearly.
 He had a passion for this river that was contagious.
 He and Sue have been constant figures in our community fighting for the health of Back River.
 He will forever be in our hearts, thoughts and prayers.
 And for Larry, we will continue to fight for what is right and fight for our river, every single day.

 Obituary for Lawrence Edward Farinetti Sr. | Bruzdzinski Funeral Home, P.A.